 This guide suggests useful resources for studying civil rights issues and the history and impact of student movements and/or campus protest.
-It focuses on resources available through Western Libraries' Heritage Resources programs.
+It focuses on resources available through Western Libraries' Heritage Resources programs and the Western Libraries.
 Please contact us or the Western Libraries' Research Desk if you have questions or need assistance finding more information.

 Western Libraries provides access to a wide variety of article and research databases (a WWU log-in is required).
 Follow this link to the Libraries' online guide to Databases A-Z and/or contact staff in Archives & Special Collections or the Hacherl Research & Writing Studio for assistance.

 You may find it useful to search the catalog (Onesearch) using some of the following subject search terms (you can also narrow results by adding a geographic location, e.g. Student movements--Washington (State) OR Student movements--Washington (State)--Bellingham):